tanchekwei/SierraChartStrategyOptimizer/README.md

 -   **Automated Backtesting**: Executes your trading strategy across all possible parameter combinations within user-defined ranges.
 -   **Parameter Optimization**: Helps you discover the most profitable and robust settings for your strategy.
--   **JSON-Based Configuration**: Easily configure backtest parameters, including study inputs, replay settings, and date ranges.
+-   **JSON-Based Configuration**: Easily configure backtest parameters, including study inputs, replay settings, and start date.
 -   **Detailed Logging**: Provides real-time feedback and detailed logs of the backtesting process, displayed directly on the chart.
--   **Result Analysis**: Automatically analyzes the results of all backtest runs and generates a summary CSV file, sorted by profitability.
+-   **Result Analysis**: Automatically generates a summary CSV file from results of all backtest runs, sorted by profitability.
--   **Extensible Design**: A modular and refactored codebase makes it easy to customize and extend for your specific needs.

 ## How It Works